Chapter 1: Like cat and dog

 “What happened?” demanded the one who stayed behind, raising the lamp to see his face.

-He was an unusually tall man—taller than him—and that stern look and rigid posture put him in charge.
+He was an unusually tall man and the stern look and rigid posture put him in charge.
 He was staring intently, measuring him, and for a moment Kiran imagined he saw a strong emotion passing over that stone face, but it was so brief he paid no attention to it, too busy to hide his own.

 “I apologize for the disturbance, sir,” he said in the most obliging manner he could muster.
 “That gentleman appeared to have a problem.
 I was trying to help, but he ran away the moment you called.”